Strong interactions in air showers: Cosmic-ray--air interaction

 \subsection{Cosmic-ray particles beyond the standard model}

 So far, we have only considered effects of the presence of \DEWSB~in modifications of the hadron-hadron cross section.
 Such extensions of the standard model do, however, not only come with additional gauge interactions, but, in general, also with additional matter.
 A part of the cosmic-ray particles we observe could be made up from this matter.
 This deserves an investigation for at least two reasons.
 As already mentioned at the beginning, so far it has not been possible to find a satisfactory fit to cosmic-ray data by assuming that it is composed of hadrons and nuclei.
 This might be due to the commonly used straightforward extrapolation of the nuclear cross sections.
 The cosmic rays might, however, also contain non standard model particles.
 On the other hand, there is no consensus as to whether a sharp GZK cutoff is observed or not.
 If there were trans-GZK events that cannot come from local sources, we must explain, how these high-energy particles make it to us from their far-away sources without being affected by the GZK cutoff.
+If there were none this could also mean that there is no acceleration mechanism that could reach trans-GZK energies.
+A true GZK cutoff could be distinguished from a limited acceleration mechanism by detecting the particles (and/or their decay products) radiated off the cosmic-ray particles when they are decelerated from energies above to energies below the cutoff by scattering on the CMB photons.

+Taken the other way round, if it should turn out that there really are no trans-GZK events {\sl and} if secondaries from the GZK mechanism are found---such that the acceleration to higher energies is possible---this puts limits on the abundance and/or stability of GZK-blind particles.

-At the same time they must be sufficiently strongly interacting with the atmosphere to be detected and also in order to be accelerated to high energies in the first place.
-(Nuclei are affected due to their electric charge.
-Standard model neutrinos do not interact strongly enough with the atmosphere, which in turn would require huge fluxes.)
+At the same time incident particles must be sufficiently strongly interacting with the atmosphere to be detected and also in order to be accelerated to high energies in the first place.
+(Standard model neutrinos, for example, do not interact strongly enough with the atmosphere, which in turn would require huge fluxes.)